-Village water users with issues in water meters, water mains, or other water/sewer system problems can contact the DPW for service, Monday - Friday at the Village Municipal Offices (517-223-3771).
-After 5 PM Monday - Friday and weekends, the DPW can be contacted directly for water/sewer emergencies at the After-hours On-Call line at 517-712-2478.
+Village water users with issues in water meters, water mains, or other water/sewer system problems can contact the DPW for service, Monday - Thursday at the Village Municipal Offices (517-223-3771).
+Weekends, after 5 PM Monday - Thursday or after 3 PM on Fridays, the DPW can be contacted directly for water/sewer emergencies at the After-hours On-Call line at 517-712-2478.

 Call MISS DIG:

 You may be surprised by what's buried in your yard.
 That's because most electric, gas, water, sewer, and telecommunications companies are delivering utility services to you underground.
 To avoid personal injury and damage to those underground lines, state law requires you to contact MISS DIG before starting a digging project, regardless of the project size or depth.
 MISS DIG's services are free, there are no fees associated with web access, and if by phone, the call is free.

 You can prevent injury and avoid damage by following these four important steps:

 - Call or Click before you dig

 - Wait the required amount of time (three business days after your request is placed)